-Recitals may include the participation of no more than 13 assisting performers and a conductor.
-All must be available for a hearing, if required.
-Participation by assisting performers must not interfere with their lessons, ensemble assignments or academic responsibilities.
-Chamber music credit is available to the assisting performers only if they have registered and arranged specifically for that credit.
-Special rules apply to conducting, composition, and jazz studies recitals that use Jacobs School of Music ensembles or speciallyassembled groups; consult the appropriate department for information.
+Recitals may include the participation of no more than 20 assisting performers total.
+Exceeding this limit will ordinarily be treated as academic misconduct by the recitalist, resulting in a failing grade.
+All performers must be available for a hearing, if required.
+Participation by assisting performers must not interfere with their lessons, ensemble assignments, or academic responsibilities without the permission of the affected instructors.
+Procurement of all assisting performers is the sole responsibility of the student performing the recital.